michaelnicol/maze3d/README.md

 In the photo below are examples of the chance locations.
 The red box is the ```xChance```, green is the ```yChance```, orange is the ```zChance```, and purple is the ```diagChance```.

-When the maze is generating barriers, it will use the number associated with these property values for the chance that a barrier will spawn.
-A chance of int 1 is a 50% chance, a int 0 is a 100% chance.
-Any template barriers that are not touching a generated random barrier are removed, creating the random maze pattern.
+When the maze generates barriers, it will use the number associated with these property values for the chance that a barrier will spawn.
+A chance of int 1 is a 50% chance, and an int 0 is a 100% chance.
+Any template barriers not touching a generated random barrier are removed, creating the random maze pattern.

 ![chance maze https://i.imgur.com/6LG0FI2.png](https://i.imgur.com/6LG0FI2.png)

 ## Solve Maze

 A solved maze can be generated using the start and end coordinates in ZYX order.
-Since they are indices in a matrix, they must be one less at maximum then the constraints dimensions.
+Since they are indices in a matrix, they must be one less at maximum than the constraints dimensions.

 ```
 clientMaze.solveMaze([0,0,0],[10,10,10])
 ```

-This functions produces a list of ZYX matrix coordinates that represent the solve path stored in a 2D matrix ```clientMaze.path```.
+This function produces a list of ZYX matrix coordinates representing the solve path stored in a 2D matrix ```clientMaze.path```.

 ```
 [